NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 tags: [ dotnet, aspnetcore ]
 published: true
 shortinfo: An example of how to add middleware for a selected endpoint.
 EndpointRouteBuilderExtensions pattern.
+description: An example of how to add middleware for a selected endpoint.
+EndpointRouteBuilderExtensions pattern.
 fullview: false
 comments: true
 related: false